gdh1995/vimium-c/README.md

   : a modified version of [PDF Viewer](https://chrome.google.com/webstore/detail/pdf-viewer/oemmndcbldboiebfnladdacbdfmadadm)
     from [PDF.js](https://github.com/mozilla/pdf.js/)

-# Release Notes
+# Known issues

-Known issues (Up to the master branch):
+These issues are only up to the master branch:

 1. Chrome before version 49 has bugs in `Window.postMessage` if the flag `#enable-site-per-process` is on, which breaks `Vomnibar`.
 Then `Vomnibar` would only work well on Vimium C Options pages.
 2. the Chrome flag `#enable-embedded-extension-options` has a bug about dialog width on high-DPI screens,